tmtsoftware/csw/docs/src/main/commons/getting-started.md

 1.  `cd`  to an empty folder.
 2. Run the following command  `sbt new tmtsoftware/csw.g8`.
 This pulls the ‘csw’ template from GitHub.
-    If above command fails to pull template, then try running with full path `sbt new https://github.com/tmtsoftware/csw.g8`
 3. Provide input details when prompted.
 Follow the template [readme.md](https://github.com/tmtsoftware/csw.g8/blob/master/README.md) for detailed information about input parameters.